sschueller/sschueller.github.io/content/posts/wiring-a-home-with-fiber/index.md

 {{< admonition about "Init7 Discount" true >}}
 If you find this article useful and you are considering [Init7](https://www.init7.net/en/init7-empfehlen/) as your provider you can use my referral code "20700408098" to get CHF 111.- off hardware and also support me paying off the splicer :smile:.
 {{< /admonition >}}

+{{< admonition about "Rent a Splicer" true >}}
+You can also now rent my Splicer if you are located in Switzerland.
+Visit [Sharely](https://www.sharely.ch/de/mieten/ftth-fiber-optic-fusion-splicer-e6f25eea-6533-4a21-85ab-74ee0bbb62d1-78772c2d-779e-4130-a6d1-b0dccd4e3b28) for more information
+{{< /admonition >}}

 {{< admonition warning "Warning" true >}}